 The rushing attack is averaging 168 rushing yards per game and will need to move the football between the tackles on the Mountaineers to dictate the tempo.
-Running back Kyle Hicks leads the team with 206 rushing yards averaging 5.6 yards per carry with 7 touchdowns.
+Running inflatable water slide back Kyle Hicks leads the team with 206 rushing yards averaging 5.6 yards per carry with 7 touchdowns.
 Hicks has slashing ability that can catch the edge of the West Virginia defense on read options.

 Defensively, the Horned Frogs are allowing 30 points per game and is giving up 150 rushing yards per game along with 273 passing yards to opposing offenses.
 TCU has done an excellent job of getting pressure on opposing quarterbacks this year and has recorded 22 sacks through the first six games of the year.

 TCU has allowed opposing offenses to convert 43% of their third down attempts and will need a better effort on the road to get the win.

 The Horned Frogs enter this game -1 in turnover margin.